Need to talk? Call 1800 882 436.

 Some children grind or clench their teeth while asleep.
 The medical term is ‘bruxism’.
 Children who do this may also grind or clench their teeth when angry, upset or anxious.

-It’s not a problem it happens once in a while, but repeated grinding or clenching of the teeth can damage the teeth or the jaw.
+It's not a problem if it happens once in a while, but repeated grinding or clenching of your teeth can damage your teeth or jaw.

-If you child grinds or clenches their teeth during sleep, try reducing their stress.
-Plan a quiet time of at least half an hour before bedtime no matter how old the child is.
+If you child grinds or clenches their teeth during sleep, think about whether something may be making them feel stressed and how you can relieve it.
+Plan a quiet time of at least half an hour before bedtime, no matter how old your child is.

 Read more about teeth grinding.